Revision of two-temperature magnetically arrested flows onto a black hole: Introduction

 \section{Introduction}

-Magnetically arrested disks (hereafter MADs) is a class of solutions of black hole accretion initially developed for radiatively inefficient accretion flows (RIAF) \citep{Igumenshchev:2003,Narayan:2003,proga:2003,Tchekhovskoy:2011,mckinney:2012,narayan:2022}.
+Magnetically arrested disks (hereafter MADs) are a class of black hole accretion solutions initially developed for radiatively inefficient accretion flows (RIAFs; \citealt{Igumenshchev:2003,Narayan:2003,narayan:2022,proga:2003,Tchekhovskoy:2011,mckinney:2012}).
 In MADs realized in general relativistic magnetohydrodynamics (GRMHD) simulations, the magnetic field flux accumulated near the black hole event horizon is extreme, which has two important consequences.
-First, the power of jets produced in MAD simulations is significant, making the jet opening angle rather large ($\sim 55$ deg, \citealt{chael:2019}).
-This is consistent with what is observed in sub-Eddington accreting black hole systems such as M87 \citep{walker:2018,kim:2018}.
-MADs near black hole horizon are further supported in M87 by the first polarimetric images from the Event Horizon Telescope (EHT; \citealt{EHTC:2021VIII}).
+First, the power of jets produced in MAD simulations is significant, which makes the jet opening angle rather large ($\sim 55^\circ$; \citealt{chael:2019}).
+This is consistent with what is observed in sub-Eddington accreting black hole systems such as M87 \citep{kim:2018,walker:2018}.
+MADs near the black hole horizon are further supported in M87 by the first polarimetric images from the Event Horizon Telescope (EHT; \citealt{EHTC:2021VIII}).
 Second, the jet magnetosphere in MADs is often reconnecting at the equatorial plane of the simulation causing magnetic field flux eruptions into the disk body.
-Such flux eruptions has been proposed to explain flaring behaviour of another sub-Eddington accreting supermassive black hole, Sgr~A* \citep{dexter:2020a,porth:2021,wielgus:2022b}.
-It has been also recently found that horizon scale polarimetric images of Sgr~A* are more consistent with MADs \citep{EHTC:2024VIII}.
-While less magnetized standard and normal evolution accretion disks (SANEs) are not completely ruled out by observations of any of the sources, MAD RIAF solution become a leading candidate to explain observations of two best-resolved aforementioned accreting supermassive black holes.
+Such flux eruptions have been proposed to explain the flaring behavior of another sub-Eddington accreting supermassive black hole, Sgr~A* \citep{dexter:2020a,porth:2021,wielgus:2022b}.
+It has also been recently found that horizon-scale polarimetric images of Sgr~A* are more consistent with MADs \citep{EHTC:2024VIII}.
+Although less magnetized standard and normal evolution accretion disks (SANEs), or wind-fed accretion or tilted-disk models (e.g., \citealt{ressler:2019,chatterejee:2020}), are not completely ruled out by observations of any of the sources, the MAD RIAF solution became a leading candidate to explain the observations of the two best-resolved aforementioned accreting supermassive black holes.